Charlie Cawood

 Charles Dennis Cawood (born 19 March 1988) is an English multi-instrumental musician, composer and music journalist, known for his (Note: Cawood uses the pronouns he/him and they/them.
 This article uses he/him for consistency.) cross-disciplinary musical skills as well as his work with a wide variety of projects and artists.

-An active member of Kyros, Lost Crowns, Knifeworld, Mediaeval Baebes, My Tricksy Spirit, Join the Din and Tonochrome (as well as a regular collaborator with The Anchoress), Cawood has worked in art rock, pop, folk and early music as well as Indian, Chinese and Balinese music and a variety of other forms.
-He has also released two solo albums of ensemble instrumental music..
+An active member of Kyros from 2023 to 2026, Lost Crowns, Knifeworld, Mediaeval Baebes, My Tricksy Spirit, Join the Din and Tonochrome (as well as a regular collaborator with The Anchoress), Cawood has worked in art rock, pop, folk and early music as well as Indian, Chinese and Balinese music and a variety of other forms.
+He has also released two solo albums of ensemble instrumental music.
 He played on Lucid, the 2014 solo album by The Fierce and the Dead guitarist Matt Stevens.

 Biography

 Background and influences

-Charles Dennis Cawood is a native Londoner who began playing guitar at the age of eleven and developed an interest in experimental rock music.
-He was educated at Loxford School of Science and Technology.

 While still a teenager, Cawood became interested in the music of other cultures.
 Learning flamenco guitar at Escuela de Baile, he also branched out into studying the music of India, China and Bali via the Asian Music Circuit, learning the sitar under Mehboob Nadeem and the Chinese pipa lute under Cheng Yu (leader of the UK Chinese Music Ensemble) during summer schools at the Royal Academy of Music).

 Cawood graduated from both the Guitar Institute and the London Centre of Contemporary Music, gaining a Bachelor's degree in Popular Music Performance and Production.
 He went on to gain a Master's degree in Music Performance at SOAS, specialising in composition and in the music of East Asia and Southeast Asia).

-Having continued to broaden his performance skills, Cawood currently plays around twenty different instruments.
+Cawood plays around twenty different instruments.
 He regularly performs on guitar (acoustic, electric and nylon-string classical), bass guitar, sitar, zither, cuatro, cittern, hurdy-gurdy, lyre and lap harp as well as occasional keyboards, gamelan instruments and the taishōgoto (Nagoya harp).
 Cawood also specialises in a variety of lutes – the Greek bouzouki and tzouras; the Arabian oud; the Turkish cümbüş and bağlama (or saz); the Chinese pipa, liuqin and ruan (the latter in its tenor and bass zhongruan and daruan/moon lute variants); the Japanese shamisen and the European lute.

-Cawood should not be confused with the other London-based musician called Charlie Cawood (who leads the acid/roots rock project Time Space Reality Band and is billed as "Shane Charles Cawood" at ASCAP).